Shikherr04/Shikherr04/README.md

-- 👋 Hi, I’m @Shikherr04
+- 👋 Hi, I’m @Shikherr0
 - 👀 I’m interested in gaming
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning DSA
-- 📫 How to reach me discord Shikher#2339
+- 📫 How to reach me discord itsshikher

 <!---
 Shikherr04/Shikherr04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.